iay/shibboleth-build-docker/README.md

 To build the environment, just type `./build`.

 To execute the environment, type `./run`.
-You will find yourself in a user environment that looks very like CentOS 7, with the following tools available:
+You will find yourself in an environment based on the CentOS 7 userspace, with the following tools available:

 * maven (3.0.5)
 * Subversion